nickonstan/michumoddev/_posts/2025-04-07-terraforming-mars-implementin.md

 ## Planet mesh
 After creating the necessary *GameObjects* for all 91 tiles of the *Amazonis* board (as explained in [Part 1](https://michumod.dev/terraforming%20mars/2025/03/21/terraforming-mars-implementing-amazonis)), I noticed there was still an issue.

 The underlying planet mesh is designed **to work only with *size-9* boards (61 tiles)**.
 There is a *vertex* at the center of each tile, the color of which is changed every time an ocean or greenery is placed on the board.
 The change of *vertex color* is what signals the *shader* to "paint this area with the ocean/greenery material" or, more accurately, "reveal the (already existing) ocean/greenery material below this tile".
 When a player clicks within a tile slot to place a tile, part of the code **searches for the closest vertex on the mesh** and changes its color.
-So when using the same mesh with a 91-tile board, ocean and greenery placement would be offset slighly at best or totally wrong at worst.
+So when using the same mesh with a 91-tile board, ocean and greenery placement would be offset slighly at best or be totally wrong at worst.
 This is because **there weren't enough vertices** to support the new tiles.

 This is easier to explain visually:
 ![Mesh Vertex Grid](/assets/images/planet-mesh-vertices.jpg)